-- It is best suited for large scale bee farms.
+- It is best suited for large-scale bee farms.

 - Quite expensive when compared to manual extractors.

-Manual Honey Extractor
+Manual Honey Extractors

 - It does a good job even in areas without electricity.

-- It does not damage honey combs since speed is controlled by hand.
+- It does not damage honeycombs since speed is controlled by hand.